Mercy Ships: Medical capabilities

 Medical personnel on board the organization's hospital ships provide surgeries and healthcare to treat a wide range of problems, including cleft lip and palate, cataract, bowed legs (genu varum), burns and burn scars, dental problems and obstetric fistula repair for injuries sustained during childbirth.
 Many of these ailments are extremely severe because patients have had little prior access to medical care.
 In addition, people with disfiguring medical conditions have often been shunned by their communities, so medical treatment from Mercy Ships can also help relieve the stigma and isolation that they have experienced.

-The lower deck of the Africa Mercy is equipped with five operating theaters, 82-bed recovery wards, a CT scanner, an X-ray machine and a laboratory.

-On the upper decks of the Africa Mercy, the ship has 126 cabins that provide accommodations for more than 400 crew, including families, couples, and individuals.
+On the upper decks of the Africa Mercy, as of 2011 the ship had 126 cabins to provide accommodations for more than 400 crew.
 The ship is equipped with a day care center, an accredited academy for all grades through senior year of high school, a library, a launderette, a shop for groceries and sundries, a restaurant, a gymnasium, and a donated Starbucks cafe.
 A fleet of 28 vehicles travels with the ship, for use in Mercy Ship's land-based operations.

-Meanwhile, the Global Mercy is 174 meters long, 28.6 meters wide and has space for 200 patients, six operating rooms, a laboratory, general outpatient clinics, dental, and eye clinics and training facilities.
+As of 2026, Global Mercy has six operating theatres and 200 hospital beds, along with rehab facilities.

 Volunteer crew

 During a typical year, the two ships will include more than 3,000 volunteers from 60 nations serving on board the fleet.
 About 200 African nationals also serve as day crew on the ship in any given port.
-The Global Mercy is the largest non-governmental hospital ship in the world, the Global Mercy has the capacity to accommodate 641 people on board, including crew and medical staff.
+Over 600 international volunteers work on the Global Mercy.

 Mercy Ships offers short-term (from a few weeks up to a year) and long-term (more than one year) volunteer opportunities.
 Due to the nature of the ship, positions for surgeons, dentists, and nurses are often readily available, but jobs such as deckhands, carpenters, seamen, teachers, cooks, engineers, machinists, welders, plumbers, videographers, photographers, writers, electricians and agriculturalists are also available.
 Volunteer crew often serve as blood donors, since there is a high demand for donated blood due to limited space to maintain a blood bank on board.